The Tees Coastline: Climate Change &

 We have received funding from the Environment Agency to support a Tees Tidelands Youth Engagement Project.

-There are 10 admission funded days
+There are admission funded days available

-from January 2026 to March 2027
+between January 2026 and March 2027

 We have received funding from the Environment Agency to support a Tees Tidelands Youth Engagement Project.

-There are 10 admission funded days
+There are admission funded days available

-from January 2026 to March 2027
+between January 2026 and March 2027

 Itinerary

-- Beginning with a classroom based presentation, pupils will be introduced to the ideas of global climate change, how rising sea levels will impact our local Tees Coastline.
-We will discuss natural and built tidal defences and look at projects that allow deliberate flooding of saltmarsh areas to protect local houses and businesses.
+- Beginning with a classroom based presentation, pupils will be introduced to the ideas of global climate change, how rising sea levels impact our local Tees Coastline.

-- This is followed by a visit to Greatham Creek.
+- After lunch and a brief classroom session, the children will visit Greatham Creek.
 Using part of the England Coast Path, children will be guided on a short walk along the footpath, observing the saltmarsh habitat.
 The children will be shown how to use binoculars to view the birds and seals that inhabit this unique area.

 Learning Objectives